 The Destinations Overview module lists all your connected cloud storage accounts where backups can be stored.

 - Active Destinations – Name of connected cloud storage destinations

 - Type – Note about where the backup is stored

 Click the “View All” button to open the Destinations tab where you will be able to connect other destinations and get more information about your connected accounts.

 Learn more about Destinations and configuration options in the Destinations chapter.

 Snapshot 4.0 does not currently include additional destinations.
-Dropbox integration is coming soon.
+AWS integration is coming soon.
 Earlier versions of Snapshot include additional destinations.
 These can run in parallel to Snapshot 4.0 until additional Destinations are added to version 4.0.